AboutCodingBE/validation-excercise/evolution_1.md

 |1|1 |
 |1|0 |

 So that means that every 4 minutes, all of the combinations should have been sent in a message.
-These message are stored in the "messages" tables.
+These messages are stored in the "messages" tables.
 The structure of the table is as following:

 ```markdown